Rosina Harrison

-Rosina Harrison (1899-1989 aged 90) was a lady-in-waiting, chiefly to Lady Astor, and became known after describing their working relationship in her autobiography.
+Rosina Harrison (1899-1989 aged 90) was a lady's maid, chiefly to Lady Astor, and became known after describing their working relationship in her autobiography.

 Harrison, from Yorkshire, became Astor's maid in 1928.

 Her autobiography, Rose: My Life in Service, was published in 1975.
 It was republished in 2011 under the title The Lady's Maid: My Life in Service.

 She appeared as a castaway on the BBC Radio programme Desert Island Discs on 20 March 1976.